Columbine shooters | Eric Harris

 on the school bus they rode together - their houses weren't far apart.
 Dylan had been friends with Brooks since first grade though they had fallen out of touch for a bit when the boys had attended different schools.
 Eric met Nate Dykeman

-in Spanish class, then introduced Nate to Dylan.
+in Spanish class in the 8th grade.
+He introduced Nate to Dylan.
 The group became good friends.

 During his freshman year, Eric met Tiffany Typher in German class and took her to the homecoming.
-It was their only date and when she refused to go out with him again, Eric staged a fake 'suicide', sprawling on the ground with fake blood splashed all over him.
+It was their only date.
+When she refused to go out with him again, Eric staged a fake 'suicide', sprawling on the ground with fake blood splashed all over him.
 He later wrote in her yearbook (and Nate Dykeman's

 as well): "Ich bin Gott" - "I am God".
 January 1997, during their Sophomore year at Columbine, Dylan and Eric were arrested for breaking into a van but both were released early due to how well they did in the juvenile diversion program they had to attend.